 To minimise the potential negative impact of interest rate fluctuations, the Issuer's and the Guarantors' management strive to achieve an optimal ratio of fixed and variable interest rates.
-Furthermore, interest rate swaps have been entered into in relation to the vast majority of its outstanding loans with a variable interest rate, but it is not certain whether this will fully eliminate the risk.
+Furthermore, interest rate swaps have been entered into in relation to the vast majority of its outstanding loans with a variable interest rate.
+Nevertheless, it is not certain whether this will fully eliminate the risk of interest rate fluctuations and a sustained increase of interest rates may affect the Issuer's and the Guarantors' liquidity, profitability and financial position and, thus, the Issuer's and/or the Guarantors' possibility to satisfy their payment obligations under the Notes.